jerrylokoroi/alx-pre_course/0x01-git/README.md

-This is a non empty readme file
+This is a non empty readme file that i created earlier